Fact Sheet - The role of principal officers and senior executives in supporting the object of the GIPA Act

 Inadequate training and/or procedures can leave agencies vulnerable to non-compliance, undue influence, and ultimately an escalation in complaints.

-Investing in the capabilities of staff who are involved in dealing with information access requests will lead to better decision-making, analysis, and build capacity within the agency.
+Investing in the capabilities of staff who are involved in dealing with information access requests will lead to better decision-making and analysis, and will build capacity within the agency.

 Additionally, changes in recordkeeping practices necessitate contemporary knowledge and robust procedures to benefit the agency in exercising its functions.